Cheryl Henson

-Cheryl Lee Henson (born August 7, 1961) has served as the President of the Jim Henson Foundation since 1992.
-She is a philanthropist and supporter of puppetry arts and artists, and serves as a board member of The Jim Henson Company.
+Cheryl Lee Henson (born August 7, 1961) is an American puppet builder and philanthropist who has served as the president of the Jim Henson Foundation since 1992.
+A supporter of puppetry arts and artists, she serves as a board member of The Jim Henson Company.
 She was honored in 2010 at the LaMama Gala, and in 2011, she won the New Victory Arts Award for her leadership in puppetry.

 Early life

-Cheryl Henson is the second child of Jim Henson and Jane Henson.
+Henson is the second child of Jim Henson and Jane Henson.
 Lisa Henson (born 1960) is her older sister; Brian Henson (born 1963), John Henson (1965–2014), and Heather Henson (born 1970) are her younger siblings.

 Career

 She began her career building puppets for The Muppet Show while still in high school.
 As she told Smithsonian Magazine in 2006.
 "They were singing fruits and vegetables – an artichoke, a bunch of asparagus and a grapefruit – for the fruit and vegetable stand that sang, 'Yes, we have no bananas.'
 My older sister, Lisa, made a tomato.", She also performed puppets for John Denver and the Muppets: A Christmas Together (1979) and built puppets for The Dark Crystal (1982) before beginning college.

 After graduating from Yale in 1984 with a BA in History, she continued working as a puppet and mask maker on various television and film productions including Labyrinth (1986), The Tale of the Bunny Picnic (1986), and one 1987 episode of Saturday Night Live.
 She attended the Fashion Institute of Technology and earned a degree in textile design in 1987.
 She sold her own original fabric designs and continued to work on specific projects at Jim Henson’s Creature Shop in London and New York, creating puppets for The Storyteller and Mother Goose Stories, and serving as Art Director for The Song of the Cloud Forest, an episode of The Jim Henson Hour.

 In 1988, Cheryl Henson designed and built Hugo the Hornet, the first mascot of the Charlotte Hornets NBA basketball team.
 Hugo was made in the team’s distinctive colors of teal and purple, chosen by fashion designer and North Carolina native, Alexander Julian.

 From 1992 to 2000, Henson was a Vice President of The Jim Henson Company, specifically charged with coordinating between the company and the Children’s Television Workshop (now Sesame Workshop), the producers of Sesame Street.
 During this time she focused on helping to bring puppets and puppeteer training to the international productions of the series.
 Since 2003, when the Henson siblings repurchased The Jim Henson Company, she has worked with the company’s New York branch, where the Sesame Street puppets continue to be designed and fabricated.